 Inland Trout and Salmon Regulations and Maps

 Color-coded maps (available online) have been developed to assist anglers in locating inland waters that contain trout and salmon and the regulations that apply.
-See pages 46-50 for a description of regulations concerning streams, Gear Restricted Streams, and inland trout lakes.
+See pages 46-47 of the current Michigan Fishing Guide for a description of regulations concerning streams, Gear Restricted Streams, and inland trout lakes.
 Stream Types 1 - 4 and Gear Restricted Streams are differentiated on the maps by color (Type 1 are green, Type 2 are yellow, Type 3 are orange, Type 4 are blue, and Gear Restricted Streams are red).
 Please note that some gear restricted streams have split regulations, the maps have been color coded accordingly.
 Any lake regulated by Type (A-F) will be labeled in red text and the lake will appear shaded in dark blue or will appear as a blue dot on map.
 Research Areas under special regulations are indicated on the maps with gray shading.

 General regulations for lakes not classified by Type: